achugit0412/CyberShield/README.md

 **CyberShield is a defensive cybersecurity platform that helps users identify phishing, financial scams, malicious links, fake job offers, and social-engineering attacks.**

 It combines a **web-based threat analyzer**, a **FastAPI backend**, and an **Android companion sensor** that can analyze suspicious notifications and provide security alerts.
+It then provides clear guidance on what to do next and what actions to take if the user has already interacted with the threat.
+CyberShield also teaches users about the detected type of attack, how it works, and how to recognize similar threats in the future

 ## 🚨 Problem